 By HO, AFP/Getty Image

-The Rolls-Royce also had a short lived run on machine Guns, in fact, they only produced one experimental machine gun in the early 1940.
+Rolls-Royce also had a short lived run on machine Guns, in fact, they even produced one experimental machine gun in the early 1940s.
 It was primarily designed to be used on aircraft.
-It was a recoil operated weapon firing.
+The machine gun was a recoil operated weapon with the .
 50 Browning cartridges.
-Upon evaluation it was found to be prone to stoppages and jamming.
-A revised gas-operated weapon was designed and built to try and solve these problems.
+The company soon realizes that new endeavor was not a great success after discovering various fundamental mechanical problems.
+Although, their machine guns never entered in the production line, a revised gas-operated version was designed to try and solve the previous problems.

 16. Rolls Royce’s air conditioning system vs domestic refrigerators